johnlobster/recBooker/docs/TravisHeroku.md

 use g2lb1lxliflknnmf;
 ```

-Remember that this is a one time setup and the database does not need to be recreated when you push a new version to heroku
+Remember that this is a one time setup and the database does not need to be recreated when you push a new version to heroku.